Scroll to content

 Maths

 In Maths we follow White Rose Maths.
 The scheme supports us in teaching for mastery and problem solving.
-Throughout this half term we will be focusing on fractions, decimals and percentages and area and perimeter.
+Throughout this half term we will be focusing on area of a triangle and volume, converting units statistics and algebra.
 We will apply learning practically when answering reasoning questions.

 Arithmetic skills and mental maths are of great importance this year.
 Children will be expected to complete quick, accurate calculations when completing arithmetic activities.
 In class we complete a daily 'Tough Ten' which are questions based on the mathematical expectations for year 6.
 Please encourage your child to continue practicing their times tables to aid their ongoing development in maths.